0000 · 0000

 1. DappaSol: founder-direct, fixed-price, prototype to production

-A senior-led studio built for funded founders who want agency-grade output without the agency overhead.
+A senior-led studio built for founders who want agency-grade output without the agency overhead.
 You work directly with the engineer who ships your app, not an account manager.
-The specialty is taking a sketch, a Figma file or a vibe-coded prototype and turning it into a secure, market-ready product on a fixed price, starting around $500 for a build audit and roughly $6.5k for a production build (scope-dependent, estimate).
+The specialty is taking a sketch, a Figma file or a vibe-coded prototype and turning it into a secure, production-ready product on a fixed price.
+Entry points are a $500 Week-1 Build Audit (credited against the build), an MVP Sprint from $7,500, and taking a prototype to production from $14,000, all fixed-scope with milestone payments and 100% code ownership.
 Best fit: seed and Series A founders who value speed and a direct line over a logo wall.
-See the prototype-to-production service and, if you want a scroll-driven hero that stops the thumb, the 3D websites service.
+See the custom product and app development service, the prototype-to-production service, and the full fixed-price ladder on the pricing page.

 2. Thoughtbot: senior craft, Rails and React pedigree